andyjakubowski/kingly-site/src/v1/tutorials/real-world.md

 {% endfullwidth %}

 {% tufte %}
 Note that it is unclear if the reference implementation is exempt of bugs.
-For instance, it seems that tags set on articles do not appear when editing the article.
-Equally, tags set on an article while editing it do not appear later in the standard view of the published article.
-Also, the following did not seem to work in some occasion.
-Whether those may be actual bugs or not for our demo and comparison purposes however, we will discard those minor inconveniences.
+It is however the reference implementation, and we will seek to replicate its behaviour unless we have a good reason not to.
 {% endtufte %}

 Authentication is required to: